tskj/typescript-json-decoder/README.md

 Union takes an arbitrary number of parameters.

+Similarly, you can use something like `intersection({email: string}, userDecoder)` to get a decoder for `{email: string} & user`, the subtype of users that also have an e-mail address.

 Lastly we can add some more stuff, and if you wish to fetch a list of your users, do it like the following.

 ```typescript